diginsight/blog/posts/20250629 - Enhancing GitHub Copilot's Code Understanding/index.md

 **What we can do:** Document our configuration structures, environment variables, and dependency injection patterns to help Copilot understand how our application behaves in different environments.

 **Why this improves Copilot understanding:** Configuration is critical for understanding how an application behaves in different environments.
-When Copilot understands your configuration structure, environment variables, and dependency injection patterns, it can suggest code that properly handles configuration changes and environment-specific behavior.
+When Copilot understands our configuration structure, environment variables, and dependency injection patterns, it can suggest code that properly handles configuration changes and environment-specific behavior.

-**Impact on suggestion relevance:** Configuration documentation enables Copilot to suggest code that properly accesses configuration values, handles environment differences, and follows your established patterns for dependency injection and service registration.
+**Impact on suggestion relevance:** Configuration documentation enables Copilot to suggest code that properly accesses configuration values, handles environment differences, and follows our established patterns for dependency injection and service registration.

 #### Configuration Files Documentation